In-app features

 By default, almost all logs are disabled.
 There is only one log that is always visible to notify that the SDK has started:

-In order to enable all logs, you simply need to activate in-app features.
+In order to enable all logs, activate in-app features.
 Logging is directly linked to in-app features state: it starts when in-app features is enabled and stops when you disable in-app features.

 To view logs:

-1. Plug your Android Phone to your Computer (or use emulator)
+1. Plug your Android phone into your computer (or use an emulator)

 2. Start the Android Studio app